 Have you been experiencing foot pain and you can’t figure out why?
 Do you feel like you've got burning feet and just need relief?
 Research shows that vitamin deficiencies could be the problem!
 More specifically, B-and-D vitamin deficiencies can leave you with painful foot symptoms.
 So, today, we'll explore how missing vitamins can hurt your feet.
 And how we can supplement your diet to offer pain relief.

 There are three types of B-vitamin deficiencies that can cause foot pain.
 These are Vitamin B-1, Vitamin B-6 and Vitamin B-12.
 Let's take a closer look at each.

 Vitamin B-1 Deficiency

-Vitamin B-1, also known as thiamine, is a water-soluble vitamin that your body can’t store (it is excreted every time you pee.)
-B-1 helps you digest carbs, use fats and proteins, make new red blood cells and support your immune system.
+Vitamin B-1 is also known as thiamine.
+It's a water-soluble vitamin that your body can’t store (because you lose it every time you pee.)
+And that's a problem.
+Because B-1 helps you digest carbs and use fats and proteins.
+It also let's your body make new red blood cells and supports your immune system.

 Vitamin B-6 Deficiency